nolafs/renaissance-website/site/content/about/_index.md

         same is true for his passion in video games. "
       position: EU Content Creator Specialist
       image: /images/uploads/matthew-bio.png
+    - name: Candice Shane
+      position: NA Content Creator Specialist
+      text: >-
+        After a chance friendship with the Editor-In-Chief of a well-respected gaming magazine was struck, Candice was encouraged to take a step into writing reviews and editorials.
+During her mentorship, she noticed an intense lack of women given entrance into the 'Boys Club' of most gaming publications and sought to push through those doors, from website to website.
+In the mid-to-late-00s, as the digital imprint of gaming expanded, Candice moved into being a Consulting Editor.
+This allowed her the ability to come onto the staff of multiple websites and infuse a woman's perspective where it was sorely needed.

+        In 2013, Candice was approached to head up the written content for Loot Crate, aptly called "The Daily Crate" which was a review/impressions site for all things gaming and pop culture.
+This expanded into assisting with building up attention to their Twitch channel until it was turned into a rotating chair live-show.

+        TL;DR - Writer, Content Creator & Podcaster with a SEVERE passion for gaming joined Renaissance in 2020.
+      image: /images/uploads/candice-bio.png
+    - name: Bella Shane
+      position: NA Content Creator Specialist
+      text: >-
+        Bella joined Renaissance PR in 2023 to find a way to marry her love of research and data with gaming and influencer culture.
+Renaissance was the perfect place to learn strategy for content creators and utilize her love for the fast paced world of gaming and the factual world of research that she loves so much.

+        Before joining, Bella helped people research all manner of details and enjoyed quite a bit of time fact-checking for editors, analysts and ghostwriters.
+Not wanting to hand over her research towards clients that she felt weren't giving the best service with her data, she looked towards becoming more hands on in an industry she already widely respected and had loved from a young age.
+      image: /images/uploads/bella-bio.jpg
   text: >
     Renaissance is built around a core team of contributing consultants who collectively have more than 50 years’ experience across the games industry;